TomWright/dasel/README.md

 - `colours.[0]` == `red`
 - `colours.[1]` == `green`
 - `colours.[2]` == `blue`

-#### Next Available Index - WIP
-Next available index selector is used when adding to a list of items.
-It allows you to append to a list.
-- `colours.[]`

 #### Dynamic
 Dynamic selectors are used with lists when you don't know the index of the item, but instead know the value of a property of an object within the list.